Fivefold/SRCNN/Cython/README.md

 6. (Optional) To easily access the file remotely you can use the scp command again like in step 3.

    `scp root@[local IP address]:"/root/SRCNN/Images/[image name]" "[Destination path on host system]" `

+## Known issues

+Currently, there exists a bug in the `fpga2` implementation that images above certain sizes will not deliver correct results.
+If this bug occurs, a system reboot will be necessary to even get correct results for smaller images again.
+The image `butterfly_99.bmp` is the largest tested image that works as expected.
+Larger images could still work.

+The source of the bug is still unknown.

+---

 ## Installation instructions for ZedBoard